 sudo mysqld_safe --skip-grant-tables &

-Then connect without a password and reset it:
+Connect without a password and reset the root password:

 mysql -u root